joonarafael/ohte/README.md

 ## VERSIONS

 Flag Quiz Game has been built with **Python 3.10** and **Poetry 1.4.0**.
 Software might not run on other versions.
 Installation guide [provides possible solutions](./README.md#troubleshooting-some-possible-poetry-errors) for two common errors encountered with other Poetry versions.
+A solution for the SQLite error: `database is locked`, is also provied [down below](./README.md#software-test-coverage-report).

 ## INSTALLATION GUIDE